AldeineRielCruz/AldeineRielCruz/README.md

 ## Hi there, I'm Aldeine Riel Cruz 👋

-I am currently a BS-Information Techonology Student, an ameature programmer who is still learning.
+I am currently a BS-Information Techonology Student, a beginner programmer who is still learning.
 I love to learn new things, especially learning how to solve problems on my own based on examples.

 ## Education
 - **BS Information Technology Student**